 Benzodiazepines (aka “Benzos” and “Downers”) are a class of psychoactive drugs that enhance the effect of a chemical in the brain called GABA (gamma-aminobutyric acid).
 This neurotransmitter suppresses neuron activity, slowing the brain and nervous system.
 There are over a dozen benzodiazepines on the market, and they differ in absorption rate, duration of effects, and time it takes for the drug to exit the body.
-The effects of this medicine include sedation, muscle relaxation, anticonvulsant, and the reduction of stress and anxiety.
+The effects of this medicine include sedation, muscle relaxation, anticonvulsants, and the reduction of stress and anxiety.
 Have you ever heard of diazepam (Valium), alprazolam (Xanax), or clonazepam (Klonopin)?
 It won’t be surprising if you have.
 They are commonly prescribed and also, unfortunately, widely abused.
 These drugs are typically prescribed for mental and emotional disorders like anxiety and panic disorder, and even muscle spasms and insomnia.
 It is generally very effective at providing relief.
 Some might even say too effective…

 The incredible relaxing effects that these drugs induce can be highly addictive because, well, it feels good.
-Our internal reward system says, “give me more,” even though this is a dangerous request to fulfill.
-Many people who end up addicted to benzos started with a legitimate prescription from their doctor.
+Our internal reward system says, “Give me more,” even though this is a dangerous request to fulfill.
+Many people who end up addicted to benzos start with a legitimate prescription from their doctor.
 They probably walked into their appointment with good intentions to get a hold of their stressful life.
 They probably didn’t intend on getting hooked.
 But it happens.
 Because of this, their addiction can be challenging or even embarrassing to admit.
 It could happen to the best of us.
 This is why abuse of benzodiazepines is so common, combined with their ease of access.
 If you have a medical history of anxiety, you’ll likely be offered a prescription for benzos.

 The side effects of misusing benzodiazepines include: